neherlab/covid19_scenarios/CONTRIBUTING.md

 When you are creating a bug report, please include as many details as possible.
 Fill out [the required template](https://github.com/neherlab/covid19_scenarios/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

+## Acknowledging contributions

+You can add yourself or others to the table of contributors by follwing the [all-contributors bot usage instructions](https://allcontributors.org/docs/en/bot/usage)